An algebraic analysis of the graph modularity: The algebraic modularity of a graph

 Since the pioneering works by Fiedler \cite{fiedler-connectivity,fiedler-vector} the algebraic connectivity of a connected graph $G$ is classically defined as the smallest positive eigenvalue of its Laplacian matrix:

 Analogously, we can define the {\em algebraic modularity of $G$} as

 Differently to \eqref{cont}, any vector $x$ attaining the maximum in \eqref{eq:def_m(G)} must have entries with opposite signs.
 We will see afterward that $m(G)$ plays a relevant role in the community detection problem, exactly in the same way as $a(G)$ with respect to the partitioning problem.
 Furthermore, in tandem with Definition \ref{def:community}, it is rather natural to say that $G$ is {\em algebraically indivisible} if its modularity matrix has no positive eigenvalues.
-For example, both a clique and a star graph are algebraically indivisible graphs.
+For example, cliques and star graphs are algebraically indivisible graphs.